Alexa ACV & ARR - Difference & How They Influence Your Business Growth

 • Let you measure the recurring revenue at a set time

-• Measure the complete value of the recurring revenue on an annual basis
+• Measure the complete value of the recurring revenue annually

 As ARR predicts annual income from the subscription accounts- it is great for indicating financial health.
-You can use it for:
+It can be used for:

 • Analyzing sales, retention, and marketing strategies- also improve upon those strategies

-• Predicting revenue by pinpointing revenue fluctuations from subscription renewals, upsells, and cancellations.
+• Predicting revenue by pinpointing revenue fluctuations starting from renewals of subscriptions, upselling, and cancellations.

-• In case your SaaS company offers monthly subscriptions- you would want to calculate “monthly recurring revenue” or MRR.
+In case your SaaS company offers monthly subscriptions, it is likely that you would want to calculate “monthly recurring revenue” or MRR.
 You will get the ARR value by multiplying the MRR x 12.

 ACV vs ARR: The Differences

-Now we know that ACV and ARR both measure the annualized contract values- but there are fundamental differences.
+Now we know that both ACV and ARR’s job is to measure the values of annualized contracts- but there are fundamental differences.
 Businesses use ACV metrics to measure a single account over multiple years.
 Whereas, ARR measures multiple accounts at once:

 For example, you have two customers.